 Another context where such errors are common is when distributed files are built by tools that are built by the package.
 The pattern is similar:

-or you could choose not to distribute distributed-file, if cross-compilation does not matter.
+distributed-file: built-tools distributed-sources build-command should be changed to or you could choose not to distribute distributed-file, if cross-compilation does not matter.